chrisdhaan/CDYelpFusionKit/README.md

                              location: String?)                       // Optional
 ```

-The Search Deep Link has a `category` parameter which allows for query results to be returned based off one thousand four hundred and sixty-one types of categories.
-Refer to the [Search API](#search-api) for information regarding using the `category` parameter.
+The search deep link has a `category` parameter which allows for query results to be returned based off one thousand four hundred and sixty-one types of categories.
+Refer to the [search endpoint](#search-endpoint) for information regarding using the `category` parameter.

-The following lines of code show an example query to the Yelp Search Deep Link.
+The following lines of code show an example query to the search deep link.

 ```swift
 let yelpDeepLink = CDYelpDeepLink()